Parazytee/TerrariaVanillaDomination/README.md

 Reboot Terraria if you can not find it.

-Otherwise you can go through the Steam workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=3442873557
+Otherwise you can go through the Steam workshop [HERE](https://steamcommunity.com/sharedfiles/filedetails/?id=3442873557)

 Open it in multiplayer, get a friend and start shooting!